camunda/camunda-docs/docs/guides/sap/guide1-sap-e2e.md

   Using the [Terminal in Business Application Studio](https://community.sap.com/t5/technology-blogs-by-sap/how-to-check-the-connectivity-to-your-backend-system-in-business/ba-p/13479832) is a quick way to verify that.
 - validate requests first in an API client before trying with the SAP OData connector in Modeler, then copy over to the Element template fields
   → saves time and reduces potential error sources
+- any payload size <= 2.5MB can be considered safe.